panteng/vue-pikaday/README.md

 1. Download this repo and copy file `./src/directives/pikaday.js` into your project.

-2. Register Vue-Echarts as a directive in your `main.js`:
+2. Register Vue-Pikaday as a directive in your `main.js`:

         // main.js
         Vue.directive('pikaday', require('./directives/pikaday'));  //  your project structure may be different from mine, so feel free to change the path of `pikaday.js`.